London Boy (song)

-"London Boy" is a song by American singer-songwriter Taylor Swift from her seventh studio album, Lover (2019).
-The song was written and produced by Swift, Jack Antonoff, and Sounwave, the latter of whom served as a co-producer.
-It gives additional writing credit to Cautious Clay, as a result of an interpolation of Clay's song "Cold War".
-An upbeat bubblegum pop song with reggae influences, it is about an infatuation with a love interest from London, inspired by Swift's experiences in the city.
+"London Boy" is a song by the American singer-songwriter Taylor Swift from her seventh studio album, Lover (2019).
+Swift, Jack Antonoff, and Sounwave (Mark Anthony Spears) wrote the song; the first two are credited as producers while Sounwave is credited as co-producer.
+A bubblegum pop and reggae-pop song, "London Boy" includes a spoken-word intro by the English actor Idris Elba and an interpolation of the song "Cold War" by the American singer Cautious Clay, who was given a co-writing credit on the track.
+Inspired by Swift's experiences in London, the lyrics mention various London locations and express a Tennessean woman's infatuation with a male love interest from the city.

-The lyrics of "London Boy" name-check a range of locations and cultural icons associated with London, from a perspective of a woman from Tennessee, U.S. It features a spoken-word intro by Idris Elba.
-The song received favorable comments from general music critics, but a mixed reception from British critics, who complimented the production but felt the lyrics do not represent London properly.
-Upon the release of Lover, it charted on the singles charts of Australia, Canada, and the U.S. Swift performed the song live on BBC Radio 1's Live Lounge and at Capital FM's Jingle Bell Ball.
+"London Boy" charted in Australia, Canada, Singapore, and the United States, and it received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
+Music critics gave "London Boy" mixed reviews: those complimentary found the production upbeat and catchy, but those critical deemed the lyrics unsophisticated.
+The British press generally panned the song and thought that the lyrics were a poor representation of London.
+During promotion of Lover in 2019, Swift performed "London Boy" live on BBC Radio 1's Live Lounge and at Capital FM's Jingle Bell Ball.
+She sang the track on August 16, 2024, at the Eras Tour concert in London.

-Background and production
+Background and release

 Taylor Swift released Lover on August 23, 2019, through Republic Records.
-Described by Swift as a "love letter to love itself", Lover explores the "full spectrum of love", inspired by the connection she felt to her fans during her Reputation Stadium Tour (2018).
+Described by Swift as a "love letter to love" itself, Lover explores the many feelings evoked by love, inspired by the connection she felt to her fans during her Reputation Stadium Tour (2018).
 The track list of the album consists of 18 songs.
 "London Boy" was written and produced by Swift, Jack Antonoff, and Sounwave, with additional writing credit for R&B musician Cautious Clay, a result of an interpolation of Clay's 2018 song "Cold War".
 The song was recorded at Electric Lady Studios in New York.

 Cautious Clay was contacted by Swift's team in June 2019, prior to Lover's release, when he was on tour in Bergen, Norway.
 Swift wanted to interpolate "Cold War" into "London Boy", which he happily accepted.
 "Cold War" was written and produced entirely by Cautious Clay in June 2017, after he had attended the annual Coney Island Mermaid Parade in Brooklyn.
 He told Rolling Stone: "[...]
 I don't know anything about her, really, so, to me, that she would feel it was appropriate to include that interpolation is just pretty surreal."

+Swift performed "London Boy" for the first time during BBC Radio 1's Live Lounge on September 2, 2019.
+She later included the song on the set list of her performance at Capital FM's Jingle Bell Ball in London on December 8, 2019.
+The song was also performed at Wembley Stadium in London during the surprise song set of The Eras Tour on August 16, 2024.